rreinecke/global-gradient-based-groundwater-model/README.md

 ## Deployment in other models
 The main steps towards your own model is to implement the GW_interface and provide a DataReader.
 A standlone version can be easily implemented by extending the simple example provided above.
+If extended coupling is necessar the newest version provides a coupling interface.

 ### In memory coupling
 G³M-f is written with the coupling to other models in mind.